Assessments & Results

 Key Stage 4 and 5 Test Results and Accreditation

-No pupils gained any GCSE qualifications in 2017 but all students gained 1 or more AQA units award in Life Skills, Arts or Core subject areas (accreditations result pending).
+No pupils gained any GCSE qualifications in 2019 but all students gained one or more AQA units award in Life Skills, Arts or Core subject areas.

-Cohort sizes are usually under 10 pupils so results are not published.
+Cohort sizes are all under 10 pupils so results are not published.

 At Woodlands, we offer a wide range of accredited courses for learners.
 These are chosen to meet the learning aspirations of young people and give them opportunities to explore different aspects of learning at an appropriate level.
 All young people access accreditation at either Pre-Entry, Entry or Level 1 as appropriate.
 Where a learner may have the ability to achieve at a higher level, we work closely with partner schools to facilitate this.